-(Corrects 5th last paragraph to say “two-month peak” instead of
+(Corrects 5th last paragraph to say “two-month peak” instead of “one-month peak”)

 * Wall Street edges lower with Fed speakers in focus

 * U.S. Treasuries weaken; Brent, U.S. crude fall

 * Dollar climbs to one-month peak vs yen, nears 100 yen

 NEW YORK, Nov 12 (Reuters) - Global equity markets and government debt prices fell on Tuesday as investors worried about the Federal Reserve reducing its stimulus, a critical support for asset prices and the economy.